 Antsell Rock is just that, a rock, and to ascend it, one must do a bit of class three rock climbing.
-See the Yosemite Decimal System if you’re not familiar with what the different classes are.
+Educate yourself if you’re not familiar with what the different classes are.
 With that climbing comes a certain amount of “exposure,” exposure being a climber’s term for the potential for a long, unbroken fall.
 Not only is there rock with exposure, but the approach to the base of the rock requires a good bit of route finding, rock climbing, and bush whacking.
 It took me a good hour to get to the base of Antsell Rock from the PCT, a distance of only about 1/3 of a mile (about 1/2 of a kilometer)!

 The route to Antsell Rock involves a bit more detail than is appropriate to go into here.
-If you’re interested in the climb, and I highly recommend it, then I invite you to take a look at my route description for Antsell Rock on my blog.
+If you’re interested in the climb, and I highly recommend it.

 After climbing Antsell Rock, I took one last look, and then I moved on up the PCT.